vedi/cocos2dx-store/README.md

 *This branch contains the code for cocos2d-x v3.x, and was optimized and tested for v3.1.
-For cocos2d-x v2.x use `master` branch.*
+For cocos2d-x v2.x use `cocos2dx-v2` branch.*

 *This project is a part of [The SOOMLA Project](http://project.soom.la) which is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.*